 - Reach out to other STARR Certified Sites and learn ways they are engaging advocacy and the community.

-- Advocacy is NOT A RECRUITING TOOL FOR SITES.
+Advocacy outreach is NOT A RECRUITING TOOL.
 It is not the mission or obligation of advocacy to find volunteers for your trial.
-It is perfectly fine to share study information, but do not expect referrals.
+It’s great to share study information and introduce them to the resources available at your site, but don’t ask for or expect referrals.
 If you approach the partnership with this expectation, it will fail.